spiritlake/ares-extras/plugins/traits/README.md

 ## Configuration

-This plugin has no config options.
+Configuration options can be found in game/config/traits.yml.

+`traits_blurb` - The instructions that appear above the traits web chargen controls.

-If you are using _just_ traits (without any other skills system), you probably want to alias the 'sheet' command to 'traits'.
-Players usually expect 'sheet' to show them something useful.
-You can do this by editing the shortcuts config in the `custom.yml` config file.
+Note: If you are using _just_ traits (without any other skills system), you probably want to alias the 'sheet' command to 'traits'.
+You can do this by editing the shortcuts config in the `traits.yml` config file.

     ---
     custom: